• Skip to primary navigation

 Supplies Needed to Make DIY Bunny Planters

-• Small white planters (originally purchased at Dollar Tree, but I don’t think they have them currently.
-You could get these terracotta pots and paint them white as an alternative.)
+• Small white planters (originally purchased at Dollar Tree, but they don’t have them currently.
+You could also purchase terracotta pots and paint them white.)

 • Small paint brush